Steps to Get a Mortgage: A Checklist for U.S. Homebuyers

 How long does it take to get a mortgage?

 From application to closing typically takes 30 to 45 days.
 Pre-approval can take a few days.
+Under TRID, you receive a Loan Estimate within 3 business days and a Closing Disclosure at least 3 days before closing.
 Delays can occur with appraisals, title, or document requests.

 Can I get a mortgage with bad credit?